matheusinacio7/Trybe/README.md

 Projects are longer works taking at least a full day, but most ranging from 3 to 5 days, and some spanning weeks.
 Some of them were group projects, and others were individual.

+All relevant sub sections have READMEs of their own.

 ## Repository Index

 Here you will find link to the content blocks, as well as links to the projects of each block.
 Some of those will have deployment links.